 Though the threat of an eruption and concern for its consequences are constant parts of the Icelandic psyche, without the volcano systems and their geothermal energy, Iceland would not be half the country it is today.

 Much of Iceland’s economy and infrastructure rely on the geothermal forces at work here.
-The vast majority of hot water in the country is pumped directly from the earth to people’s faucets and radiators, allowing for cheap, environmentally-friendly heating.
-Vegetable, fruits and herbs are grown year-round in greenhouses, allowing for fresh world produce even in the dead of winter.
+The vast majority of hot water in the country is pumped directly from the earth to people’s faucets and radiators, allowing for cheap, environmentally friendly heating.
+Vegetables, fruits, and herbs are grown year-round in greenhouses, allowing fresh world produce even in the dead of winter.

-Iceland also produces about 30% of its electricity at geothermal power-stations; as the rest is hydro-electric, Iceland is one of the world’s few countries that almost entirely uses renewable sources of energy.
-This does not mean, however, that the potential of Icelandic volcanoes is always used for good; heavy industry, particularly aluminium smelting, is slowly increasing in Iceland as foreign entities see the potential in such a great and free-flowing source of heat.
+Iceland also produces about 30% of its electricity at geothermal power stations; as the rest is hydroelectric, Iceland is one of the world’s few countries that almost entirely uses renewable energy sources.
+However, this does not mean that the potential of Icelandic volcanoes is always used for good; heavy industry, particularly aluminum smelting, is slowly increasing in Iceland as foreign entities see the potential in such a great and free-flowing source of heat.

 Of course, Iceland’s tourism industry is also heavily reliant on its volcanoes; after all, you can’t be ‘the Land of Ice and Fire’ without the forces of both at work.

-It is little wonder, therefore, that much of the tour industry has built up around exploring volcanoes and volcanic regions.
-These excursions come in a vast variety of forms; some are simply guided sightseeing tours, such as this trip around the Reykjanes Peninsula, where you will get to hear local stories about the region, whereas others involve more adventure.
+Therefore, it is little wonder that much of the tour industry has built up around exploring volcanoes and volcanic regions.
+These excursions come in a vast variety of forms; some are guided sightseeing tours, such as this trip around the Reykjanes Peninsula, where you will get to hear local stories about the region, whereas others involve more adventure.

-This super jeep tour will take you to some of the craters of north Iceland from the village of Husavík, and includes a caving component where you can learn even more about the processes that occur during volcanic eruptions.
-This flightseeing tour, meanwhile, will let you see Grímsvötn crater, beneath the enormous Vatnajökull glacier, from an unmatched aerial perspective.
+This super jeep tour will take you to some of the craters of North Iceland from the village of Husavík and includes a caving component where you can learn even more about the processes that occur during volcanic eruptions.
+Meanwhile, this flightseeing tour will let you see Grímsvötn crater, beneath the enormous Vatnajökull glacier, from an unmatched aerial perspective.

-The most unique of all volcano tours in Iceland, however, is one that is conducted in no other country; the Into the Volcano tour allows you to descend into the vast, brightly coloured magma chamber of a dormant volcano, using a lift.
-It is incredibly rare for volcanoes to cool in a way that makes this possible, providing a once in a lifetime opportunity for those seeking Iceland’s nature at its most magnificent.
+However, the most unique of all volcano tours in Iceland is conducted in no other country; the Into the Volcano tour allows you to descend into the vast, brightly colored magma chamber of a dormant volcano using a lift.
+It is incredibly rare for volcanoes to cool in a way that makes this possible, providing a once-in-a-lifetime opportunity for those seeking Iceland’s nature at its most magnificent.

 As has been noted, Iceland has over 130 known volcanoes.
-Many of these, however, require a closer analysis due to their active nature, unique beauty, dark history or tour opportunities.
+However, many of these require a closer analysis due to their active nature, unique beauty, dark history, or tour opportunities.

 Below, therefore, we have compiled a list of nine volcanoes that all visitors to Iceland are recommended to see.

-Most people are familiar with Eyjafjallajökull volcano after its eruption in 2010 caused a massive disruption in European flights.
-It may have been a nuisance for many air travellers, but in comparison to Iceland’s biggest eruptions in the past, it was a relatively minor event.
+Most people are familiar with the Eyjafjallajökull volcano after its eruption in 2010 caused a massive disruption in European flights.
+It may have been a nuisance for many air travelers, but in comparison to Iceland’s biggest eruptions in the past, it was a relatively minor event.

 Even so, the 2010 eruption was the largest one in Eyjafjallajökull to date; there have been a few past eruptions, but nothing of a similar scale.
-A rather small, but long eruption, took place between 1821-1823, and there were also eruptions in 1612-1613 and in the year 920, but not much is known about these.
+A rather small but long eruption took place between 1821-1823, and there were also eruptions in 1612-1613 and the year 920, but not much is known about these.